 Sludge Storage Facilities will no longer be considered solely on a per-plant or per-county basis.
 Where appropriate, Sludge Storage Facilities will be developed to serve a number of local plants and/or a wider regional need.
-In particular, the upgrade to the Ringsend WwTP and the proposed GDD Project will result in a significant increase from current sludge volumes with a consequent increase in storage requirements.
-Therefore, a dedicated sludge storage facility should be developed in conjunction with the expansion of Ringsend WwTP to meet its requirements and take account of other future needs in the region.
+In particular, the Proposed GDD Project and the Proposed Upgrade Project will result in a significant increase from current sludge volumes with a consequent increase in storage requirements.
+Therefore, a dedicated sludge storage facility should be developed in conjunction with the Proposed GDD Project to meet its requirements and take account of other future needs in the region.